qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    button in the *Data Source Manager Toolbar*, and enable the
    |addOgrLayer| :guilabel:`Vector` tab in the dialog that appears, or
    use the :menuselection:`Layer --> Add Layer -->` |addOgrLayer|
-   :menuselection:`Add Vector Layer...` menu item.
+   :menuselection:`Add Vector Layer...` menu item
 #.
 Ensure that |radioButtonOn| :guilabel:`File` is selected
 #.
 Click on the :guilabel:`...` button to browse for
    vector dataset(s)
 #.
 In the dialog that appears, open the
-   :file:`exercise_data/more_analysis/streets` directory
+   :file:`exercise_data/more_analysis/Streets` directory
 #.
 Select the file :file:`Street_Names_UTM33S.shp`
 #.
 Click :guilabel:`Open`.

-   The dialog closes and shows the original dialog, with the file path specified in the text field next to the :guilabel:`Vector dataset(s)` button.
+   The dialog closes and shows the original dialog, with the file path specified in the text field next to :guilabel:`Vector dataset(s)`.
    This allows you to ensure that the correct file is selected.
    It is also possible to enter the file path in this field manually, should you wish to do so.